QuantEcon/cbc_2024/README.md

 All participants should bring laptop computers.
 If possible, participants should bring laptops with the ability to install open source software.
 For those without such permissions, a cloud computing option will be provided.
-The courses assume knowledge of the fundamentals of linear algebra, analysis, optimization and probability.
+The courses assume knowledge of the fundamentals of linear algebra, analysis, dynamic optimization and probability.

+Suitable background can be found in the first few chapters of [Dynamic Programming](https://dp.quantecon.org).